ehcloninger/ericcloninger.com/_posts/2026-03-01-vaultwarden-on-proxmox-with-tailscale-https.md

 ## The Boring Background Bits

 I've been using [Bitwarden](https://bitwarden.com) for about 7 years.
-I am happy to pay them to for their work and for using their infrastructure to keep my passwords secure.
+I am happy to pay
+for their work and for using their infrastructure to keep my passwords secure.
 This year, there are two circumstances that had me looking into self-hosting a password server:

 1. Bitwarden increased the annual cost of hosting by 20%